nresare/recursive-resolver/README.md

 If it works out, I expect to contribute this implementation to the hickory-dns project.

-# Todo
+# Current status

-- [x] Improve the FakeBackend implementation such that a full successful lookup can be tested
-- [x] Handle cross-referencing delegations
-- [x] Figure out how to have target server appear in traces
+The basic functionality of doing recursive name resolution works in fair weather.
+There is a cache so performance should not be terrible.
+There is still quite a todo list:

-- [ ] Implement timeouts
+- [ ] Implement timeouts and resends
+- [ ] IPv6 support
+- [ ] Handling of truncated responses with retry over TCP transport
+- [ ] Some smartness selecting which NS to use for some zone, keeping track of health and performance
+- [ ] Support for listening on multiple interfaces not just a wildcard one
-- [ ] Implement caching
+- [ ] Responding to queries over TCP
-- [ ] Implement running in server mode, accepting incoming requests
+- [ ] DNSSec

 # License